Undergraduate Research Grants

 New in 2013, students will submit Undergraduate Student Research, Scholarly and Creative Activities Grant Program application available below or from FLC's School of Natural and Behavioral Sciences.
-Applications should be submitted to Cheryl Betka, Berndt Hall, Room 240 no later than 5 p.m. on March 22nd.
+Information for 2014 grant applications will be available in January 2014.

 Who is eligible?